 Dr Kahryn Hughes

-- Areas of expertise: Methods Innovation and Development; health inequalities, sociological theory, research methodology, qualitative secondary analysis; time, poverty, addiction
+- Areas of expertise: Methods Innovation, Development and Training; health inequalities, sociological theory, research methodology, qualitative secondary analysis; qualitative longitudinal, ethics, time, poverty, addiction

 - Email: K.A.Hughes@leeds.ac.uk